dubovsky/BirthDatesApp/README.md

 # Project Title

 This application serves as a birthday reminder for you.
-You can add, change or remove data about you farmily member or friend.
+You can add, change or remove data about your farmily member or a friend.

 ---
 <a href="https://github.com/dubovsky/BirthDatesApp/blob/master/bd.png"><img src="https://github.com/dubovsky/BirthDatesApp/blob/master/bd.png" /></a>